Ghost in the Machine

 https://rainerciar.com/

-Fei Gao (they/he) is an artist who works with building characters and worlds through costumes and environments.
-Inspired by toys, video games and TV show supervillains, much of their practice is playful, interactive and performative.
-They are recently exploring how renavigating past traumatic events through altered egos and worlds could result in healing, connection, and transformation.
+Fei Gao (they/he) is an artist based on unceded Dharug land.
+They work with building characters and worlds through costumes, performances and digital environments.
+Inspired by toys, video games and TV show supervillains, much of their practice are playful, interactive and performative.

 @feithebeast